-- Confidentiality – Do not post confidential or proprietary information about RIT, its faculty, its students, its affiliates, its alumni or its employees.
-University and local policies, applicable federal and state laws and regulations such as the Health Insurance Portability and Accountability Act of 1996 (HIPAA) and the Family Educational Rights Privacy Act (FERPA; http://www.ed.gov/policy/gen/guid/fpco/ferpa/index.html) and your supervisors should be consulted for guidance on restrictions related to the release of confidential information.
+- Confidentiality: Do not post confidential or proprietary information about RIT, its faculty, its students, its affiliates, its alumni, or its employees.
+University and local policies, applicable federal and state laws, and regulations such as the Health Insurance Portability and Accountability Act of 1996 (HIPAA) and the Family Educational Rights Privacy Act (FERPA) and your supervisors should be consulted for guidance on restrictions related to the release of confidential information.

 Permanence: Remember that whatever you share (either on RIT’s behalf or your own personal account) may be public for an indefinite period of time, even if you attempt to modify or delete it.

-- Be connected.
-If you have been authorized by your supervisor to create an official RIT social media site, please contact Bob Finnerty, chief communications officer (email@example.com) to help with coordination.
-We would like to list your site on the official RIT Social Media Directory (http://www.rit.edu/socialmedia/).
-Contact the CCO or firstname.lastname@example.org for more information.
+- Be connected: If you have been authorized by your supervisor to create an official RIT social media site, please contact Dave Tyler, social media director (firstname.lastname@example.org) to help with coordination.
+We would like to list your site on the official RIT Social Media Directory.
+Contact the social media director or email@example.com for more information.

-- Brand RIT.
-Visit the University Publications Web site to properly brand RIT within your site: http://www.rit.edu/upub/.
-Here you will find graphic standards, logo and photo standards, Web standards and more.
+- Brand RIT: Visit the Resources section of the Marketing and Communications website to learn how to properly brand RIT within your site.
+Here you will find graphic standards, logo and photo standards, web standards and more.